Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Although visa approval is tighter, it also helps select genuine international students, making the US study environment clearer," Mr. Thang further analyzed.

-To study in the US successfully at this time, Mr. Thang believes that there are two things that need special attention.
+To successfully study in the US at this time, Mr. Thang believes that there are two things that need special attention.
 First, English proficiency, demonstrated through international test scores such as IELTS, must be as high as possible to convince the visa department that you really want to study in the US.
 Second, Vietnamese students must focus on integration, in terms of culture, law and ideology.

-Another notable point, according to Ms. Huong Nguyen, is that the processing time for Australian student visas is now faster than before, "only less than a month, in some cases only 1-2 weeks", instead of lasting from several months to half a year as before.
-From these positive signals, it is likely that the demand for studying in Australia will not decrease too much if the new government decides to increase student visa fees as promised during the election campaign, Ms. Huong analyzed.
+Another notable point, according to Ms. Huong Nguyen, is that the time to review Australian student visas is now faster than before, "only less than a month, in some cases only 1-2 weeks", instead of lasting from several months to half a year as before.
+From these positive signals, it is highly likely that the demand for studying in Australia will not decrease too much if the new government decides to increase student visa fees as promised during the election campaign, Ms. Huong analyzed.

 If you are still hesitant, DHS can choose to study joint training programs between Australian and Vietnamese schools to save costs, improve English skills and learn more about the field of study.